florianbgt/myblog/content/Nuxt_Django_REST_Docker_Part1/index.md

 COPY . .
 ```

-`docker-compose.yml` will be use during our developement to orchestrate our containers.
+`docker-compose.yml` will be use during our development to orchestrate our containers.
 For now, we are going to use 2 containers:
 - A postgreSQL database (official image from Docker hub)
 - Our custom API image